rcantini/rcantini.github.io/content/authors/admin/_index.md

   url: "https://www.dimes.unical.it/"

 # Short bio (displayed in user profile at end of posts)
-bio: Riccardo Cantini is a PhD student in Information and Communication Technologies at the Department of Computer Science, Modeling, Electronics and Systems Engineering (DIMES) of the University of Calabria.
+bio: Riccardo Cantini is a research fellow at the Department of Computer Science, Modeling, Electronics and Systems Engineering (DIMES), University of Calabria.
 His current research focuses on *social media and big data analysis*, *machine and deep learning*, *sentiment analysis and opinion mining*, *natural language processing*, *edge and fog computing*, *parallel and distributed data analysis*.

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons